nogoodconfig/pyarascanner/README.md

 A simple many-rules to many-files YARA scanner for incident response or malware zoos.
 ## Prerequisites

-Python 2.7 with the Yara-Python package
+YARA installed and Python 3+ with the Yara-Python package

 ```
 pip install yara-python